mwan0906/tic-tac-toe/README.md

 Fourth commit - Moved the logic for changing the board state to board.js, because that makes more sense than square.js.
 From the beginning, I did not want squares to communicate with each other.
 Instead, interactions should go through the board itself.

 Fifth commit - Adjacent squares are now highlighted when hovering over a square.
 This comes from setting the board state and checking as each square is rendered if it matches the row or column.

+Sixth commit - Calculates win conditions.
+When the API returns a new board state, it checks all eight possible win states for the computer.
+When the user makes a move, however, we only need to check the corresponding row and column of the newest move, along with the diagonals if the move is on a corner or the center.
+Nothing is done yet when either side wins, though.
+Right now, the loading screen comes up as soon as the user makes their move, and comes down after the AI has made theirs.
+This makes no sense, so I'll be moving things so loading only occurs IF the AI is making a move.